menu

 Overview

 Sand Point - King Cove is a very small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Alaska.
-With a population of 3,478 people and just one neighborhood, Sand Point - King Cove is the 22nd largest community in Alaska.
+With a population of 3,492 people and just one neighborhood, Sand Point - King Cove is the 22nd largest community in Alaska.

 Occupations and Workforce

-Sand Point - King Cove is a blue-collar town, with 58.22% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Sand Point - King Cove is a town of production and manufacturing workers, sales and office workers, and managers.
-There are especially a lot of people living in Sand Point - King Cove who work in management occupations (10.50%), office and administrative support (7.51%), and farm management occupations (5.90%).
+When you are in Sand Point - King Cove, you'll notice that it is more blue-collar than most other communities in America.
+54.11% of Sand Point - King Cove’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Sand Point - King Cove is a town of production and manufacturing workers, managers, and professionals.
+There are especially a lot of people living in Sand Point - King Cove who work in management occupations (12.83%), office and administrative support (7.92%), and teaching (5.68%).

-A relatively large number of people in Sand Point - King Cove telecommute to their jobs.
-Overall, about 15.73% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 9.38% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle

 One of the benefits of Sand Point - King Cove is that there is very little traffic.
-The average commute to work is 8.80 minutes, which is substantially less than the national average.
+The average commute to work is 8.49 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

 Demographics

-The per capita income in Sand Point - King Cove in 2022 was $42,165, which is upper middle income relative to Alaska and the nation.
-This equates to an annual income of $168,660 for a family of four.
+The per capita income in Sand Point - King Cove in 2022 was $46,293, which is upper middle income relative to Alaska and the nation.
+This equates to an annual income of $185,172 for a family of four.
 However, Sand Point - King Cove contains both very wealthy and poor people as well.

 Sand Point - King Cove is an extremely ethnically-diverse town.
 The people who call Sand Point - King Cove home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sand Point - King Cove residents report their race to be Native American, followed by Asian.
 Sand Point - King Cove also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.89% of the town’s residents.
-Important ancestries of people in Sand Point - King Cove include Russian, German, Norwegian, Danish, and Irish.
+People of Hispanic or Latino origin account for 10.52% of the town’s residents.
+Important ancestries of people in Sand Point - King Cove include Russian, German, Irish, Norwegian, and English.

-Foreign born people are also an important part of Sand Point - King Cove's cultural character, accounting for 32.35% of the town’s population.
+Foreign born people are also an important part of Sand Point - King Cove's cultural character, accounting for 32.37% of the town’s population.

 The most common language spoken in Sand Point - King Cove is English.
 Other important languages spoken here include Tagalog and Spanish.